/

 4. Click on "Clear Browsing Data": In the Privacy and Security section, click "Clear Browsing Data" to open the data clearing options.

-6. Click on "Clear Data": Once the desired options are selected, click the "Clear Data" button to clear the WiFi network data.
+6. Click on "Clear Data": Once you have selected the desired options, click the "Clear Data" button to clear the Wi-Fi network data.

-7. Reconnect to the Network: After clearing the data, attempt to reconnect to the WiFi network and check if the issue is resolved.
+7. Reconnect to the Network: After clearing the data, attempt to reconnect to the Wi-Fi network and check if the issue is resolved.

 5